AdamIsrael/reddit-charm/README.md

     juju add-relation reddit nfs
     juju add-relation reddit gunicorn

-    # Reddit and haproxy, oh my.
-    Need to make the charm work simply by IP address of the haproxy node.
-    Need to test with multiple haproxy services
-    Need to talk about setting the domain, i.e., reddit.local, reddit-is-cool.com, etc.

-    juju set haproxy services=" "
-    juju add-relation reddit:website haproxy:reverseproxy

     juju expose reddit

 After a successful deployment, you can get the reddit unit IP address with:

     juju status reddit

-and then browse to http://ip-address/path to configure the service.
+and then browse to http://ip-address:8001/ to view the site.

 The source files are installed to /home/reddit/src/reddit, in the unit machine's file system.

+# Sample Data

+To add sample data, run the following commands:

+    juju ssh reddit/0
+    reddit-shell
+    >>> from r2.models import populatedb
+    >>> populatedb.populate()
+    ^D
+    service start reddit-job-update_reddits

+This will take a little while to run, and will spew a lot of trace to the control

+# TODO

+Reddit and haproxy, oh my.
+This is a work-in-progress.
+Use port 8001 and the reddit unit IP for now.

+    juju set haproxy services=" "
+    juju add-relation reddit:website haproxy:reverseproxy

+* Need to make the charm work simply by IP address of the haproxy node.
+* Need to test with multiple haproxy services
+* Need to talk about setting the domain, i.e., reddit.local, reddit-is-cool.com, etc.
-Admin interface
+* Admin interface
-How to add a reddit
+* How to add a reddit

 # Configuration